pglen/comlin64/README.md

      _________________________________________________________________

-Description of the COMLIN Linux boot procedure
+Description of the ComLin64 Linux boot procedure

     o The system loads the MBR of the USB drive o MBR loads the boot sector of the USB drive, containing syslinux